 When purchasing a smart home hub, look for one that includes compatibility with smart devices you already own, a user-friendly app or other remote interface, and the ability to grow and customize as you expand your home’s smart gadgets.

-If you have only a few smart devices, like a thermostat and smartbulb, then you can start with the Amazon Echo or Echo Dot.
-These hubs act as digital assistants, use voice control, and are great starter hubs for those just getting into home automation.
-The Echo, which can cover a larger area, will set you back about $180, or you can start smaller with the Echo Dot for just $50.
+If you have only a few smart devices, like a thermostat and smartbulb, then you can start with the Amazon Echo dot.
+These smart speakers act as digital assistants, use voice control, and are great starter hubs for those just getting into home automation.
+The full size Amazon Echo, which can cover a larger area, is close to $100, or you can start smaller with the Echo Dot for just $50.

 Taking care of your pet is a top priority.
 Thanks to home automation, you no longer have to do it alone.
 Check out the pet-friendly smart home solutions we’ve recommended, and learn more about how home automation can make your life—and your pet’s—better than ever.